pranav1211/Beyondmebtw/Readme.md

       ->removed a feature that displayed email address when mouse hovered over email icon due to link clickable issues
-      ->fixed hamburger button menu issue on phones that made content overlap ->removed the contact bar for smaller devices while i develop a replacement
+      ->fixed hamburger button menu issue on phones that made content overlap ->removed the contact bar for smaller devices while i develop an alternate

     V 1.10 05/11/2023
       ->added contact bar to about page